Program Overview

 Resident Stipend: Competitive with similar program offerings

-Meetings: Financial support is offered to attend ASHP Midyear Clinical Meeting and the ALCALDE/TSHP Meeting.
+Meetings: Financial support is offered to attend one national and one regional conference.

 Time Off: Vacation and paid time off (PTO) are available.